 Methacrylate Ecotoxicity

-The ecotoxicity of the basic methacrylates has been extensively reviewed under EU and OECD Existing Chemicals Risk Assessment programs (OECD 2001, 2009).
+The ecotoxicity of the methacrylates has been extensively reviewed under EU and OECD Existing Chemicals Risk Assessment programs (OECD 2001, 2009).

 References: